interactivereport/RNASequest/README.md

 ## Expression analysis (EA) component

-A pipeline to analysis RNAseq
+A pipeline to RNAseq data analysis

-Four main functions are provided:
+Five main functions are provided:

   - EAinit: Generate a set of project analysis files based on a DNAnexus result folder.
   - EAqc: Analyze the covariates against the expression to determine if the expression is needed to be adjusted.